andersonvom/ear_training/README.md

     How many times?
     5

-    Prepare to play and hit ENTER...
+    Listen to the chords and fill in with the correct answer.
+    When you are ready press ENTER...

     Enter chord name: A
     Enter chord name: A